HybridAppZone/php-membership-portal/README.md

 # Membership Portal
-# configure your db in config.php and install the portal by www.yourdomain.com/install.php#
+# configure your db in config.php

+# To install the portal upload the files in your root directory under public_html and run install.php file (www.yourdomain.com/install.php)

+#config.php file
 <?php
 $db_host = "localhost";  // server to connect to.
 $db_name = "login";  // the name of the database.